zks0002/fixedpoint/docs/source/initialization.rst

 ``implicit_cast_alert``
 *******************************************************************************

-Arithmetic operations allow non-\ `FixedPoint`\ s as operands, and in such cases, are cast to a `FixedPoint` (see the :ref:`initialize_from_other_types` section) prior to operation.
-When a value is cast, its value is compared to the previous object, and if it doesn't exactly match, `FixedPoint` emits an alert.
-The ``implicit_cast_alert`` property indicates how you will be notified and if operation should be halted when implicit casting introduces error.
+Arithmetic operations allow non-\ :class:`FixedPoint`\ s as operands, and in such cases, are cast to a :class:`FixedPoint` (see the :ref:`initialize_from_other_types` section) prior to operation.
+The casted result is compared to it un-casted value, and if it doesn't exactly match, the original :class:`FixedPoint` emits an alert.
+The :attr:`~fixedpoint.FixedPoint.implicit_cast_alert` property indicates how you will be notified and if operation should be halted when implicit casting introduces error.
 You can choose from:

 * ``'error'``
 * ``'warning'`` (default if not specified)